-Landfill gas (LFG) is produced from the decay of organic material at solid waste facilities, typically food scraps, waste paper, and cardboard, creates Landfill gas (LFG) at solid waste facilities.
+The decay of organic material at solid waste facilities, typically food scraps, waste paper, and cardboard, creates Landfill gas (LFG) at solid waste facilities.
 A collection system at the landfill includes extraction wells and a series of manifolds that connect the central manifold and blower.

 Landfill gas comprises approximately 50% methane and 50% carbon dioxide.
-This ratio of gases will change over the landfill’s life and will vary from site to site, depending upon the landfill’s composition.
+This ratio of gases will change over the landfill’s life and vary from site to site, depending upon its composition.
 Furthermore, the gas composition can change seasonally depending on the weather.

-Landfill gas may be disposed of by flaring it at the facility, a standard solution for small landfills.
+Flaring the gas (LFG) at small landfills is the standard solution to dispose of it.
 More extensive operations may feed the gas to a boiler or engine for onsite energy production.
-Optionally, the landfill gas may be sold for the production of electricity.
-Whereas, in other cases, the gas is treated and transported into a natural gas pipeline.
+Optionally, the facility may sell the landfill gas for use in electricity production.
+Whereas in other cases, the gas is treated and transported into a natural gas pipeline.

 Measuring Landfill Fuel Gas

 Because the thermal mass flow meter has excellent low-flow sensitivity, it excels at measuring the landfills’ fuel gases.
-The gas produced at the landfill is deficient flow and very low pressure.
-These flow rates are, in fact, too low for other flowmeter technologies, such as differential pressure, turbine meters, and vortex meters to accurately measure the fuel gas.
+The gas produced at the landfill is low flow and very low pressure.
+These flow rates are, in fact, too low for other flowmeter technologies, such as differential pressure, turbine meters, and vortex meters, to accurately measure the fuel gas.

 Landfill Gas After Conditioning and Cogeneration

 Many landfills condition the gas to fuel electrical generators.
-In this case, the gas is dried and filtered and must be measured accurately for custody transfer and billing applications, as well as combustion optimization in the electrical generation process.
+In this case, the gas is dried and filtered and must be measured accurately for custody transfer and billing applications and combustion optimization in the electrical generation process.